ejpsoil/soildata-assimilation-guidance/docs/code-listsExtension.md

 These code-lists are all available on-line through a [r3gistry](https://ec.europa.eu/isa2/solutions/re3gistry_en/) instance.
-Each item in these code-lists is dereferenceable by URI.
+Each item in these code-lists is a dereferenceable by URI.

 Four of these lists are extendable, those expressing properties associated with the different features of interest.
-These code-lists are design to serve as umbrella structures for further specialisation according to local practices.
+They are designed to serve as umbrella structures for further specialisation according to local practices.
 Extension is made in an hierarchical fashion, meaning that each additional item must be a narrower definition of one of the existing items.